 Council will assess each complaint on its merits and involve people making complaints and/or their representative in the process as far as possible.

 Council will protect the identity of people making complaints where this is practical and appropriate.
-Personal information that identifies individuals will only be disclosed or used by Council as permitted under Council's Privacy Management Plan and any other relevant confidentiality obligations.
+Personal information that identifies individuals will only be disclosed or used by Council as permitted under Council's Privacy Management Plan, with an individual's consent or under any other relevant legislative requirement.

-Complaints involving multiple parties
+3.7 Complaints involving multiple parties

-When similar complaints are made by related parties, Council will arrange communication with a single representative of the group.
+When similar complaints are made by related parties, Council will arrange communication with a single representative of the group with the consent of those involved.

-Where a complaint involves multiple organisations, Council will work with the other organisation/s where possible, to ensure that communication with the person making a complaint and/or their representative is clear and coordinated.
+Where a complaint involves multiple organisations, Council will work with the other organisation/s where possible, to ensure that communication with the person making a complaint and/or their representative is clear, consistent and coordinated.